 Before He Was Injecting People With 'Typhus,' Lazowski Was Breaking The Law And Saving Them Any Way He Could

 Eugene Lazowski joined the Polish resistance in 1941, and he began secretly treating Jews through a hole in a fence in his backyard that connected his village to the separate Jewish ghetto.
-Doctors were prohibited from treating Jews, but Lazowski was determined to fight the Nazis any way he could.
-He was personally captured by them but managed to escape after only two brief hours by scaling a 20-foot wall.
-Lazowski continued to defy the Nazis despite the impending threat of torture – he carried a cyanide pill with him the entire duration of the war, so he could kill himself before the Germans could torture him.
+Doctors were prohibited from treating Jews, but Lazowski was determined to fight any way he could.
+He was personally captured by them but managed to escape after only two brief hours by scaling a 10-foot wall.
+Lazowski continued to defy the Germans despite the impending threat of torment – he carried a cyanide pill with him the entire duration of WWII, so he could take his own life before the Germans could get him.

 The Nazis Were Terrified Of Typhus, And These Doctors Played That Fear Against Them

 The Germans were ruthless, but there was one thing that deeply frightened them: typhus.
-The Germans especially afraid of the deadly disease because typhus was notoriously difficult to control in a war environment; the Germans knew this firsthand from their experiences with the disease in World War One.
+The Germans were especially afraid of the disease because typhus was notoriously difficult to control in a war environment; the Germans knew this firsthand from their experiences with the disease in WWI.
 The Germans were so afraid of typhus that they refused to deport anyone diagnosed with the disease, preferring to quarantine them in their homes.

 Matulewicz and Lazowski were able to brilliantly save Jews by only infecting non-Jewish Poles, knowing that any Jew found testing positive for typhus would be offed immediately.
 The doctors faked an epidemic in various villages, and the Germans were so paranoid they refused to go near the Jewish ghettos in those villages.
 The doctors faked epidemics in nearly a dozen villages, saving not only Jews but also other innocent Polish people from the brutality.